MoonDav/datasciencecoursera/README.md

 # datasciencecoursera
-My repository on GitHub for Cursera The Data Scientist’s Toolbox
+My repository on GitHub for Coursera The Data Scientist’s Toolbox